-It is the stated aim of this school that we wish to create a happy and caring atmosphere, where pupils will develop and grow to realise their full potential socially emotionally and academically.

-The overall ethos of the school reflects this aim.
+- It is the stated aim of this school that we wish to create a happy and caring atmosphere for all children and they will develop and grow to realise their full potential physically, socially and academically. - The overall ethos of the school reflects this aim.
 The values of care, consideration for others, friendship and trust, are positively encouraged at every opportunity by staff and children alike.
-When these values become a part of the child's own personal code, it affects their outlook on the way they conduct themselves.

-The aims of the schools' Behaviour Management Policy reflect the above and recognises that children should accept the views and values of others while still having the right to their own beliefs.

-To ensure the children fulfil their academic potential work is matched to different abilities within each class.
-If the need arises Individual Education Plans will be established to enable children with SEN, disabilities or who are Gifted and Talented to access their full entitlement.
+When these values become a part of the child's own personal code, it affects their outlook on the way they conduct themselves. - The aims of the schools' Discipline and Behaviour Policy reflects the above and recognises that children should accept the views and values of others while still having the right to their own beliefs. - To ensure the children fulfil their academic potential work will be matched to different abilities by use of group setting within the class context.
+If the need arises Individual Education Plans will be established to enable children.

-Text in blue that is underlined like this is a link to further information, within this document or elsewhere.
-Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Charlotte Board, Clerk to the Governors Amendments after determination Chanotte Board, Clerk to the Governors Department for Education ask ask as a surely 070.0050 Department for Education school number 878-2050 Age range 4 to 11 primary school Early Years provision 1 No Type of school Community Admissions authority Devon County Council Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 12 Priority for children to another setting 2 Axe Valley Academy Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+Key information - Key information.
+For glossary and a nk to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Charlotte Board, Clerk to the Governors Amendments after determination Department for Education school number 878-2050 Age range 4 to 11 primary school Early Years provision From the age of 3 Type of school Community Admissions authority Devon County Council Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 15 Priority for children to another setting Axe Valley Academy Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
-Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+Late applications accepted Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal Deadline to submit appeal 31 May 2025.
 Later appeals accepted.
 Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the refusal

-1 All children must apply for admission to the school, including children at an Early Years setting.
+&lt;sup>1 All children must apply for admission to the school, including children at an Early Years setting.

-2 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
+&lt;sup>2 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
 This can change from one year to the next.

-3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles.
+&lt;sup>3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles.
 See Devon's Education Transport Policy for full details or eligibility to school transport.

-4 Applications made after the closing date will be considered after all on-time applications (unless the LA accepts that the application could not have been made earlier) and may be disadvantaged.
+&lt;sup>4 Applications made after the closing date will be considered after all on-time applications (unless the LA accepts that the application could not have been made earlier) and may be disadvantaged.